UKHO/dotnet-guild/dotnetverstions.md

 .NET Core 2.2 is a ‘Current’ release.
 Based on known dates from Microsoft, to remain in support, 2.2 applications would need to be upgraded to 3.0 by around December 2019, 3 months after release; and again, around February 2020 up to 3.1.

 As of .NET Core 3.0 Preview 7, Core 3.0 'is supported by Microsoft and can be used in production'.
-I also have further [confirmation](https://github.com/dotnet/corefx/issues/40039) that **C# 8.0 will only be supported in Standard 2.1 and of course .NET Core 3.0**.
+I also have further [confirmation](https://github.com/dotnet/corefx/issues/40039) that C# 8.0 will only be supported in Standard 2.1 and of course .NET Core 3.0.

 If you start using 3.0 Preview 7, you must still plan to upgrade to 3.0 GA and then again to 3.1 over a relatively short period.
 Only use this if you can resource this manual update cadence that follows.